i-net-software/docker-boxes/README.md

     jenkins-host@bash:~/$ docker run -dp 2375:2375 --restart=always --name=swarm-manager swarm manage token://<DOCKER_SWARM_TOKEN>

+On our internal server we are using dockerui to check images that are running

+	docker run -dp 9000:9000 --restart=always --name=dockerui  dockerui/dockerui

 ### 'fileserver' (10.10.10.10) - Setup

 Start the first Swarm Node - beware the ```--addr=``` which represents the current computer IP